 Michael Ronickher is Of Counsel in the Washington, DC, office of Constantine Cannon LLP.
-He represents a broad range of whistleblowers, with a particular specialty in representing tax whistleblowers.
+He represents a broad range of whistleblowers under a variety of federal and state programs, helping them bring to light fraudulent activities in industries as diverse as healthcare, technology, and defense.
+He also brings his experience at the Department of Justice to a particular specialty in representing financial or tax whistleblowers.

 Prior to joining Constantine Cannon, Mr. Ronickher was a Trial Attorney in the Tax Division of the Department of Justice.
 In his almost nine years at the Department, he served as lead counsel on numerous complex and high-profile litigations.
 Mr. Ronickher has deep experience with the most complicated types of litigation, including in cases involving complex tax avoidance or reduction schemes.
 Mr. Ronickher has extensive experience picking apart complex tax shelters.
 For example, he helped develop the government’s defense against so-called “previously taxed income” (PTI) tax shelters that were being used to shelter the income from $870 million.
 Earlier in his career, he served on the trial team of the Wells Fargo case involving $115 million in deductions based on a series of 26 tax shelters known as SILO (Sale-In, Lease-Out) transactions.